Site C: The BC government must do the right thing

 Petitions are important and powerful tools for justice.
 But individual letters and phone calls can have an even greater impact on governments.
 The extra effort involved in delivering your own message demonstrates a level of awareness and concern that matters to governments – especially when they are concerned about their own re-election prospects.

-Please write a short, courteous letter to the Premier
+Please write a short, courteous but forceful letter to the Premier

 In addition to sending an email, or sending a letter by post, you are also encouraged to phone the Premier's office and leave a message.